Egyptian flooding drowns Gaza's tunnel business

 For Bakeer, 61, the fact that Egypt, once a gateway to the world for Gaza’s 1.8 million Palestinians, was behind his family’s suffering, was particularly painful.

-“We respect our neighbors, we love Egypt, but our neighbors are making our life harder,” he said in his one-storey unfinished cinder block house, around which water seeps and cracks in the ground are growing wider.
+“We respect our neighbours, we love Egypt, but our neighbours are making our life harder,” he said in his one-storey unfinished cinder block house, around which water seeps and cracks in the ground are growing wider.

 Egypt’s pumping of salt water from the nearby Mediterranean into the tunnels is not only creating a mess as it rises to the surface.
 Palestinian officials say it is also contaminating water supplies as well as threatening to wreck farmland and spread disease.